 Bring a notebook to retell your story through your own words

 Taking pictures as souvenirs for your trip is good and all.
-However, being able to internalize your experiences, then retelling that story on paper has a more lasting effect.
+However, being able to internalise your experiences and then retelling that story on paper has a more lasting effect.
 It’s a bit like journaling.
-Writing your experiences down will make you examine the events you’ve experienced so far.
+Writing down your experiences will prompt you to examine the events you’ve had so far.
 And that story will stay with you for a long time.
 It’s a part of the practice of being mindful and being present.
 Your journal entry can be something as simple as the cruise food you’ve eaten, or the place you’ve visited during your day trip.
 The key is simply to start writing.

 Bring the hat for… everything